reddio-com/doc/docs/guide/starknet/zkvm/overview.md

 2. Similarly, when declaring or deploying a contract, add the `--rpc https://starknet-madara.reddio.com` command.

 If followed correctly, your contract should be successfully deployed.

+## Others
+After you can deploy contracts, create accounts, and transfer ETH, you also can invoke all the functions just like starknet mainnet, just need to replace the rpc